Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Algorithms

 \subsubsection{Input Correction}

 Input correction approaches apply a modification step to the testing data.
-This is comparable to pre-processing approaches (Section \ref{section:pre})~\cite{dunkelau2019fairness}, which conduct modifications to training data (e.g., relabelling, perturbation and representation learning).
+This is comparable to pre-processing approaches (Section \ref{section:pre})~\citep{dunkelau2019fairness}, which conduct modifications to training data (e.g., relabelling, perturbation and representation learning).

-We found only two publications that apply input corrections to testing data, both of which use perturbations.
-While Adler et al.~\cite{adler2018auditing} used perturbation in a post-processing stage, Li et al.\cite{li2022training} first performed perturbation in a pre-processing stage and then applied an identical procedure for post-processing.
+We found only two publications that applied input corrections to testing data, both of which used perturbations.
+While \citet{adler2018auditing} used perturbation in a post-processing stage, \citet{li2022training} first performed perturbation in a pre-processing stage and then applied an identical procedure for post-processing.